 Editors and editing staff may not disclose any information about manuscripts submitted to anyone other than authors, expert editors, bestsellers, and publishers.

 Notice and Conflict of Interest

-Unpublished materials disclosed in submitted manuscripts may not be used in the editor's own research without the express written consent of the author.
+Unpublished materials disclosed in submitted manuscripts may not be used in the editor's own research without the author's express written consent.

 Contributions to Editorial Decisions

 Assessment of bestari partners helps editors in making editorial decisions and through editorial communication with authors can also help authors improve their writing.

 Any eligible appraiser who feels unqualified to assess the research reported in a manuscript or knows that his quick review will be unlikely to have to notify the editor and free himself from the assessment process.

 Any text received for judgment must be treated as a confidential document.
 The document should not be shown or discussed with anyone else unless authorized by the editor.

 Assessment must be done objectively.
 Criticism is personal to the author is not justified.
 Valuers must express their views clearly with supporting arguments.